INTRODUCTION

 6:1-13), followed by Jesus' announcement that He is the living bread come down

-from heaven, as one to be believed in
+from heaven, as one to be believed in (John 6:32-35).
+He goes on to link this

-experience of the Israelites who were fed with manna in the desert (Exodus
+experience with the historical experience of the Israelites who were fed with

-13:4-13).
-From there, Jesus goes on to an even deeper level, stating that the
+manna in the desert (Exodus 13:4-13).
+From there, Jesus goes on to an even

-living bread is his Body (John 6:48-51).
-These are three different levels.
+deeper level, stating that the living bread is his Body (John 6:48-51).
+These

+are three different levels.
+The first part of chapter 6 starts with the

+experience of a past experience mentioned in the Old Testament of Israel being

+fed with the manna in the desert: This would be an example of Typology, where

+an event from the Old Testament is tied to an event in the New Testament.
 The

-first part of chapter 6 starts with the experience of the multiplication of the

-bread, building on the historical experience of a past experience mentioned in

-the Old Testament of Israel being fed with the manna in the desert: This would

-be an example of Typology, where an event from the Old Testament is tied to an

-Fr.
-Barnabas M. Ahern, CP in his book New Horizons:
+following is a sample of Typology mentioned by Fr.
+Barnabas M. Ahern, CP in his

-As Israel was baptized into its new life
+As Israel was baptized

-with God by passing through the waters of the Red Sea, so Christ inaugurates
+into its new life with God by passing through the waters of the Red Sea, so

-3:13-17; Mk.1:9-11).
 Therefore both

 These are very powerful ways of leading us into